Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/6-debugging-with-vitis-debugger.md

  After you create the Hello World application, work through the following example to debug the software using the Vitis debugger.

-1. Follow the steps in [Example Project: Running the "Hello World" Application from Arm Cortex-A53](4-build-sw-for-ps-subsystems.md#example-project-running-the-hello-world-application-from-arm-cortex-a53) to set the target in JTAG mode and power ON.
+1. Connect JTAG cable, set boot mode to JTAG and Power ON.
+Please refer to the steps in [Example Project: Running the "Hello World" Application from Arm Cortex-A53](4-build-sw-for-ps-subsystems.md#example-project-running-the-hello-world-application-from-arm-cortex-a53).

-2. In the C/C++ Perspective, right-click the **test_a53 Project** and select **Debug As→ Launch on Hardware→ Single Application Debug**.
+2. In the C/C++ Perspective, right-click the **hello_a53 Project** and select **Debug As→ Launch on Hardware→ Single Application Debug**.

     >***Note*:** The above step launches the Application Debugger in the